sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ### What Are We Planning to Build?

-Our group is planning to build a group of Language Models (LMs) capable of generating specific and niche documents for wargaming.
+Our group is planning to build a system that uses publicly available Large Language Models (LLMs) that have been improved with Retrieval-Augmented Generation (RAG) to produce specific and niche military artifacts for wargaming.
+This system will be accessed via a graphical user interface where users can provide a prompt and select the type of document that they would like the system to generate.

 Wargaming is defined by the *NATO Wargaming Handbook* as "representations of conflict or competition in a safe-to-fail environment, in which people make decisions and respond to the consequences of those decisions."
 These niche documents for Wargaming are operation orders such as the Five Paragraph Order of the USMC.
 Other examples could be MOVREPs, OPFOR creation, road to war briefs, and potential responses.

-Here is an example of a 5 Paragraph Order that one of the LMs would need to be capable of generating [ExampleOPorder](./ExOPORDER.pdf).
-Each of these LMs will be capable of creating a document based on user input into the user interface.
+Here is an [example of a 5 Paragraph order](./ExOPORDER.pdf) that the LLM will be capable of generating.
+The LLM will be capable of creating a document based on user input into the user interface.
 The user interface as depicted below will allow a user to select what document they want to create and enter the required information needed to generate the document.

 ![ExampleUI](./ExampleUI.svg)

 Our product is not designed to be implemented in a specific wargame scenario or under a particular set of rules.
 This product is designed to be applicable to most scenarios by generating artifacts that are commonly used in wargames that are independent of the scenario rules or can easily be included in the prompt.

 ### What Problem Will It Solve?

-Wargaming in its current state requires artifacts that need to be manually created, taking up valuable time and energy that could be better spent on the more critical aspects of the wargame.
+Wargaming in its current state requires artifacts that need to be manually created, taking up valuable time and energy that could be better spent on the more critical aspects of the wargame; the modern battle space is continuously growing more complex and difficult to analyze.
 Our product would allow users to provide basic input about their needs and save valuable time creating their scenarios.

 ### Why is it important?

-Current publicly available AI and language models do not have the ability to create documents to the required authenticity and quality standards required for a wargame.
+Current publicly available LLMs do not have the ability to create documents to the required authenticity and quality standards required for a wargame.
 Many currently available services are not familiar with the format that the various artifacts are required to be in.
 Furthermore, publicly available closed-source models are not able to be used on classified networks as required for some DoD applications.

 In addition, our capstone project fits into a larger vision, the *Naval Wargaming Modernization Initiative*.
 This initiative is part of a five year plan, and our capstone fits into their FY25 plan for the initial development of the initiative's capabilities.
 Our capstone and the initialize at large help increase our ability to address increasingly complex modern scenarios, compete with the PRC, and begin the long road to meaningful AI integration in wargaming.